Right-angled Artin subgroups of Artin groups: subgroups of s

-One can think of this map $p$ as choosing a representative vertex in $L$ for each $w_\sigma$.
+\begin{definition} We say that the collection $\{w_\gs\}_{\gs \in L}$ satisfies \emph{Property $PP$} if there is an injective simplicial map $p: L' \rightarrow L$, so that \begin{itemize} \item $p(L')$ is a full subcomplex of $L$, \item for every vertex $\gs$ of $L'$ we have $p(\gs)\in \gs$, and \item if vertices $\gs, \gt$ are joined by an edge in $L'$, then $p(\gs)\notin \gt$. \end{itemize} \end{definition} One can think of this map $p$ as choosing a representative vertex in $L$ for each $w_\sigma$.
 The requirement that $p(L')$ is a full subcomplex ensures that if two words $w_\gs$ and $w_{\gs'}$ do not commute, then their representative vertices do not commute.
 The following proposition of Koberda follows quickly from the normal form for $\RAAG$'s.

-\begin{Prop}[{\cite[Lem 5.2]{koberda}}] Let $w_\gs$ have Property $PP$.
+\begin{Prop}[{\cite[Lem 4.2]{koberda}}] Let $w_\gs$ have Property $PP$.
 Then the map $f:\RA_{L'} \to \RA_L$ sending the generators $\sigma$ of $\RA_{L'}$ to $w_\gs$, is injective.
 Therefore, the subgroup generated by $\langle w_\gs \rangle$ is isomorphic to $\RA_{L'}$. \end{Prop}

+We note that the statement of property PP in \cite{koberda} does not include the third condition of Definition~\ref{def:PP}.
+However without that assumption Proposition~\ref{prop:koberda subgroup} fails to hold: \begin{example} Consider a graph on four vertices $s,t,u,x$ where $s,t,u$ are pairwise adjacent, and $x$ is adjacent to $u$.
+The associated Artin group $A$ is $(\mathbb Z^2*\mathbb Z)\times \mathbb Z$.
+Let ${st, stu, x}$ be a collection of words and let $L'$ be the corresponding flag complex, which is the disjoint union of an interval joining $st$ and $stu$ and a point $x$.
+The map $p:L'\to L$ sending $st\mapsto s$, $stu\mapsto t$ and $x\mapsto x$ satisfies the first two conditions in Definition~\ref{def:PP}.
+However, the subgroup $\langle st, stu, x\rangle$ is not isomorphic to the associated RAAG $\mathbb Z^2*\mathbb Z$ since $[st(stu)^{-1}, x] = 1$. \end{example} The proof of Lemma 4.2 in \cite{koberda} is correct for the property PP as stated in Definition~\ref{def:PP}.
+The last sentence of the second paragraph of the proof is not true without the third condition of Definition~\ref{def:PP}.

 \begin{example} The following example is taken from \cite{koberda}, where it is attributed to M. Casals.
 Let $\RA_L = F_2 \times F_2$ where the first $F_2$ is generated by $a,c$ and the second generated by $b,d$.
 Consider the subgroup $H_n < \RA_L$ generated by $a^n, d^n$ and $(bc)^n$ for $n \in \mathbb N$.
 It turns out that $H_n$ is not isomorphic to any right-angled Artin group.
 We will not provide the full proof of this, the key point is that in this group there is the relation Note that this collection of words does not satisfy property PP, in this case $L'$ is the disjoint union of an edge and a point, and hence there is no injective map from $L' \rightarrow L$ where the image is a full subcomplex. \end{example}